Weekly In-Person Couples Therapy is Not Working!

 Weekly in-person couples therapy may be fading in popularity.
 Let’s face it.
 Couples have more stuff to do than they have time to it.
 Recent research is showing that increasingly, couples are experiencing significant stress attempting to find time to do anything additional that matters to them.

-The problem is that many couples who call us complain that they feel that their treatment in weekly couples therapy is proceeding at an agonizingly slow pace.
+The problem is that many couples who call us complain that they feel that their current treatment in weekly couples therapy is proceeding at an agonizingly slow pace.

-Read a Science-Based Couples Therapy Book
+- Read a Science-Based Couples Therapy Book

-You’ll talk about the kind of relational improvements you ardently desire.
-While reading a book isn’t anywhere approaching a substitute for weekly in-person couples therapy, or science-based assessment and intensive couples therapy, it will help you to have an intimate conversation about the kind of marriage you both want to have.
+You’ll talk about the kind of relational improvements you want.
+While reading a book isn’t a substitute for weekly in-person couples therapy, or science-based assessment and intensive couples treatment, it will help you to have an intimate conversation about the kind of marriage you both want to have.

-Have Regular Date Nights
+- Have Regular Date Nights

-Focus On the Positive Aspects of Your Marriage
+- Focus On the Positive Aspects of Your Marriage

 If you’re wrestling with the idea of whether or not you can find the time to go to weekly couples therapy, take a minute and reflect.
 What is going right in your marriage?

 When couples are hitting a rough patch, it’s far too easy to focus on what’s wrong.
-When you talk about getting help, try to notice the good things in your marriage that you’re both just taking for granted.
+As you talk about getting help, try to notice the good things in your marriage that you’re both just taking for granted.
 When things get rough, the negativity expands in your mind.
 We call this tendency Negative Sentiment Override.

-If You Care… Try to Repair
+- If You Care… Try to Repair

-You don’t need a couples therapist to tuck away the technology.
+You don’t need a therapist to tuck away the technology.
 Go eyeball to eyeball and have a Generative Conversation.
 Sweat the small stuff.
-The quality of your daily interactions really matters.
-If your relationship is important to you, set some time aside to talk to your partner free of distractions.
+The quality of your daily interactions matters.
+If your relationship is essential to you, set some time aside to talk to your partner free of distractions.
 Turn off the cell phones.
 Tuck away the laptops.
 Talk about what is on your mind and in your heart.

-Plan a Couples Therapy Intensive Retreat
+- Plan a Couples Therapy Intensive Retreat

-You’ll find yourselves focusing on what needs to change far away from the distractions of ordinary life.
+You’ll find yourselves focusing on what needs to change away from the distractions of ordinary life.
 And you’ll get the equivalent of 6 months of couples therapy in just one weekend!

 You’ll come back home feeling refreshed and renewed.
 You will have a clear vision of what you want to change.
 And in most cases, a solid action plan that you both co-created.